175th Wing members show their skills during annual training in Italy

 |0

-This work, 175th Wing members show their skills during annual training in Italy [Image 7 of 7], by TSgt Enjoli Saunders, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 175th Wing members show their skills during annual training in Italy, by TSgt Enjoli Saunders, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT